Backpacks Without Back Pain

-- Make sure that your child’s backpack weighs no more than 10% of their total weight when full.
+- Make sure that your child’s backpack weighs no more than 10 percent of their total weight when full.

 - Make sure your child’s backpack is in the proper ergonomic position on their back: The base should never be more than 4 inches below their waistline, and the straps should be tightened so that the load is close to their back.

 - Encourage your child to wear both straps.